dib-lab/2020-ibd/docs/main.md

 occured once across all samples.
 This removed additional k-mers that were most likely to be errors while keeping k-mers that were real but low abundant in some samples.
 There were 57,479,783 distinct hashes across all samples, of which 9,334,204 remained after filtering.
-This pipeline generates an inclusive summary of all sequences contained in the metagenome while reducing the computational footprint of the data and its analysis.

 [//]: # The most common hash appeared in 944 of 954 non iHMP samples.